rishabht1219/NxtGrowth-Assignment/README.md

 # Deployed the app using Flask .
 * Clone the repository
 * Install Flask Using
-  $ pip install Flask
+* $ pip install Flask
+* Run main.py

-User have to upload csv file in the app and the app will detect the index of the data where ratings and sentiments of reviews are not matching.
+* User have to upload csv file in the app and the app will detect the index of the data where ratings and sentiments of reviews are not matching.

-The code is written in python language.
+* The code is written in python language.

-The app is running in local machine.
+* The app is running in local machine.